CPD Hours: 16 hours

 Course Length: Four weeks

-Course Format: A mixture of one-hour weekly webinars (which can be viewed live and/or as recorded versions throughout the course), and tutor-moderated online discussion forums
+Course Format: A mixture of weekly pre-recorded webinars (which can be reviewed throughout the course), live weekly Q&A sessions with the tutor, weekly activities and tutor-moderated online discussion forum

 - Mentor or teacher?
 What’s the difference and what’s the best way to help?